THE SOUL OF THE CAMERA

 The Photographer's Place in Picture-Making

-“The Soul of the Camera is a long-overdue, and much-needed, book.
+“The Soul of the camera is a long-overdue, and much-needed, book.
 David's words and images speak not only to his love of photography, but also to the great joys and meanings to be found in creative expression, in mindfulness and in living an artist's life.
-David offers one of the clearest, most thoughtful and most inspiring voices among today's photographers.” - Guy Tal
+In a world rife with images and clatter, David offers one of the clearest, most thoughtful and most inspiring voices among today's photographers.” ~ Guy Tal